sulu/sulu-docs/cookbook/extend-entities.rst

 .. warning::

-    Your Entity can have own properties but they should have at least default values.
+    Your Entity can have own properties, but they should have at least default values.
     Otherwise the normal features of Sulu could crash (like the `sulu:security:user:create` command).

 Configuration
 -------------

-You can specify your new Entity and if exists your Repository in the `sulu_security` configuration section.
+You can specify your new Entity and if it exists your Repository in the `sulu_security` configuration section.

 .. code-block:: yaml